dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

    #.
 Add code to let the user set the starting X position of the circle.
    #.
 Have the circle move in a diagonal across the screen, so as y decreases by 1, x simultaneously increases by 1.

-Introduction to Abstract Classes
-"""""""""""""""""""""""""""""""""
-MovingBallApp is an extension of AbstractSimulation, an **abstract class**.

-An **abstract class** is a class that is incomplete by design.
-The author wrote most of the methods, but left some methods empty.
-These empty methods are called **abstract methods**.
-It is up to the programmer to write the abstract methods.

-In AbstractSimulation, these are the abstract methods:

-   #. ``reset`` - Adds options to the Control Panel and returns the simulation to its default state.
-All commands within the reset() method are executed the FIRST time the simulation is INITIALIZED, and every time the RESET button is clicked after that.
-Note that the RESET button appears when the app is first loaded, but does not appear again until the app has been STARTED and STOPPED, and NEW is clicked.
-   #. ``initialize`` - Sets the initial conditions of your simulation.
-Within this method, you should read in the values of any control panel fields and add objects to any DisplayFrame or PlotFrame windows.
-The commands within this method are executed once, every time the INITIALIZE button in clicked.
-   #. ``doStep`` - Invoked every 1/10 second, it defines the actions to take to do the animation.
-It is also invoked each time the Step button is pressed.

-You also need a main method to run the simulation.

 Step 3: Create a new Animation (Random Walk)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^